Website by Marco A. Lopez-Sanchez - Last update: 2024-10-07

 From the Lower Crust to the mantle: elastic properties, anisotropy, and water content of the Cabo Ortegal complex

-This is a research project funded by the PCTI-Asturias (Spain) started in December 2021 and led by Marco A. Lopez-Sanchez at the University of Oviedo.
-We aim to determine the average seismic properties (wave speeds & anisotropy) and water content of an ancient volcanic arc root section (lower crust and mantle), a key building block in the assembly of the continental crust where these parameters are not well constrained.
-To determine the seismic properties, we use a two-step approach combining direct measurements on rocks exhumed from the lower crust and the mantle and determining average rock properties (density, mineral content) at depth using thermodynamic equilibrium modelling.
+This is a research project funded by the PCTI-Asturias (Spain) starting in December 2021 and led by Marco A. Lopez-Sanchez at the University of Oviedo.
+We aim to determine the seismic properties (wave speeds & anisotropy) and water content of an ancient volcanic arc root section (lower crust and mantle), a key building block in the assembly of the continental crust, where these parameters are not well constrained.
+To determine the seismic properties, we use a two-step approach combining direct measurements on rocks exhumed from the lower crust and the mantle, and the determination of average rock properties (density, mineral content) at depth using thermodynamic equilibrium modelling.
 For water tracing, we will use FTIR on nominally anhydrous minerals (NAMs).
-The core team is shared between the University of Oviedo (Asturias, Spain) and the IACT-CSIC in Granada (Spain) with collaborations from Geosciences Montpellier (France).
+The core team is shared between the University of Oviedo (Asturias, Spain) and the IACT-CSIC in Granada (Spain) with collaboration from Geosciences Montpellier (France).

 The lower crust has become the focus of recent attention as we now better understand that its properties are relevant to understand earth dynamics, the chemical origin of crustal rocks, the assembly of the continental crust, the role of fluids at depths, and seismology.
 Despite this, the lower crust of subcontinental and transitional tectonic plates remains the least known section of the Earth's "rigid" outer layer (aka the lithosphere).
 Located at depths beyond the current limit of drilling (~15-40 km), only geophysical (indirect) methods can probe the current structure (radial and lateral) of the lower crust.
 Achieving high-resolution images and composition of the depth lithosphere from seismic or magneto-telluric data requires precise knowledge of rock properties such as density, wave speeds and anisotropy or water content at those depths.
 We aim to determine these properties in a volcanic arc root section, a tectonic setting where these parameters are not well constrained.